Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: Explicit and implicit formulation of ALE ADER-DG methods

 \subsubsection{Predictor step}

 The aim of this step is to build a \emph{local} approximation of the governing PDE~\eqref{eq.PDE} over each spacetime control volume $C_i^n$, using $u_i^n$ as initial condition at time $t^n$.
-We seek over each spacetime control volume $C_i^n$, $i = 1,\dots, N_e$, a spacetime polynomial function $q_i^n$ of the form \eqref{eq.qn} whose coefficients $\hat{q}_i^n$ are to be determined so that $q_i^n$ solves the element-local Cauchy problem
+Over a given spacetime control volume $C_i^n$, $i = 1,\dots, N_e$, we seek a spacetime polynomial function $q_i^n$ of the form \eqref{eq.qn} whose coefficients $\hat{q}_i^n$ are to be determined so that $q_i^n$ approximates the element-local PDE problem